 to determine the amount of interest in participating in the multi-jurisdictional coordination.
 It also includes establishing lines of communication and serving as the regulatory contact with top management of the group.

-However, what ismost important is that the lead state acts as a communicator of such information to other domestic states and then acts as a coordinator with the other states in determining what, if any, further action is appropriate regarding the domestic insurers in the group or the group as a whole.
+The most important role of the lead state is to act as a communicator of group risk assessment information to other domestic states and then acts as a coordinator with the other states in determining what, if any, further action is appropriate regarding the domestic insurers in the group or the group as a whole.
 By serving in this role, the lead state can coordinate and add efficiency to the states’ requests for group-level information.
 This approach helps to prevent regulatory gaps and, more importantly, efficiently detect problems earlier.
 In addition, this approach also helps to reduce duplication of regulatory requests with non-lead states only making additional regulatory requests of an insurer’s domestic entity(ies) located in that non-lead state.
 Inquiries seeking group-level information or information concerning entities domiciled in another state or jurisdiction should be coordinated by, and made by, the lead state.
 Non-lead states should generally not pursue such inquiries directly with the group parent or indirectly through queries channeled via a domestic.
 To increase the effectiveness of this concept, it may be helpful for the lead state to find a means to make sure that each group for which it is the lead is aware that it is, in fact, the lead state for that group.
 This may include directing it to certain information or through some other communication.

+Confidentiality of Information.
 Maintaining confidentiality of all information is of utmost importance and as such implementing confidentiality agreements with all regulators is imperative.
 The lead state is responsible for communicating and coordinating the procedures as to how information will be shared among each other.
 Verbal or written briefings that are arranged by the lead state, in conjunction with company management, have been the most effective.

-The lead state will have many procedures assigned to it, which includes determining and documenting: 1) the depth of the insurance holding company analysis; 2) the assessment of the group’s governance and enterprise risk; 3) questions addressed in a periodic meeting with the group; 4) targeted examination procedures; and 5) the extent to which there are any market conduct risks.
+Other Responsibilities.
+The lead state will have many procedures assigned to it, which includes determining and documenting: 1) the depth of and approach to the insurance holding company analysis; 2) the assessment of the group’s governance and enterprise risk; 3) questions addressed in a periodic meeting with the group; 4) targeted examination procedures; and 5) the extent to which there are any market conduct risks.

+Participating States.
+In addition to the importance of lead state or group-wide supervisor communication and coordination, it is also important for domestic (non-lead) states to communicate and coordinate effectively regarding the group.
+Of particular importance is that a domestic state notifies the lead state and/or group-wide supervisor prior to taking any regulatory action or placing sanctions on an insurance legal entity or key individual within a broader holding-company system.
+This type of proactive communication can ensure that regulators are effectively coordinating and not undermining each other’s efforts in conducting group/legal entity supervision.

 Holding Company Analysis and the Group Profile Summary (GPS)